Imaginary audience: Description

 The phenomenon stems from egocentrism and is closely related to another topic called 'personal fable' (personal fable involves a sense of uniqueness).
 Imaginary audience effects are not a neurological disorder, but more a personality or developmental stage of life.
 It is not aroused by a life event; rather it is a part of the developmental process throughout adolescence.
 It is a natural part of the process of developing a healthy understanding of one's relationship with the world.
 Most people will eventually gain a more realistic perspective on the roles they play in their peer groups as they mature.
 This natural developmental process can lead to high paranoia about whether the adolescent is being watched, if they are doing a task right and if people are judging them.
 Imaginary audience will likely cease before adolescence ends, as it is a huge part of personality development.
 Imaginary audience can be as simple as having to change multiple times in the morning because the adolescent still feels unsatisfactory about arriving at a destination about their appearance even though they will appear the same as everyone else.
-The number of adolescents who experience an imaginary audience effect cannot be described with any sort of statistics because an imaginary audience is experienced in all adolescents.